Giselle

 b) Andante

-c) Valse des Willis
+c) Valse des Wilis

 d) Variation de Myrtha